-Price keeps bikes from being ubiquitous.
-It truly is a “rich man’s sport,” similar to golfing.
-When entry-level road bikes at your local shop are hovering at the $900 mark, it is challenging for new people to try cycling.
+High prices keep bicycles from being ubiquitous in America.
+It truly is a “rich man’s sport,” similar to golf.
+When entry-level road bikes at your local shop are hovering at the $900 price point, it is too intimidating for new people to even try cycling.

 My goal for this site is to help point new riders to alternatives.

-If you know where to shop, and what bikes are a good value for the money, you can often find deals that other people would miss.
+If you know where to shop, and which bicycle brands are a good value for the money, you can often find deals that other people would miss.

-I always have friends asking me for advice on how much they should spend on a bike, or whether certain brands are good bikes to buy.
+I always have friends asking me for advice on how much they should spend on a bicycle, or whether certain brands are good cycles to buy.

 And it made sense to put this information together on a website where I could refer them.

-The goal of this site is to help you find those high-quality cheap bikes, and ultimately make this sport affordable to people who otherwise think it is out of their reach.
+The goal of this site is to help you find those high-quality cheap bicycles and ultimately make this sport affordable to people who otherwise think it is out of their reach.

 The challenge to my endeavor is that low-quality bicycles keep new riders from building a connection to the sport.

-I talk about my experiences with cheap bikes on the site, but when you buy a poor quality bike that breaks after one season — it leaves a bad taste in your mouth.
+I talk about my own experiences with poorly-made bike brands, but when you buy a poor quality cycle that breaks after one season — it leaves a bad taste in your mouth.

-It is hard to form a strong cycling habit when your bike is broken everytime you want to go ride.
+It is hard to form a strong cycling habit when your bicycle is broken every time you want to go for a ride.

 You need your cycling experience to be frustration-free.

-Bikes are inherently high maintenance.
-The gears and brakes need to be adjusted once a year (even on the high-end bikes), and their tires love to go flat once a week (I add air to my tires every ride).
+Bicycles are inherently high maintenance.
+The gears and brakes need to be adjusted once a year (even on the high-end models), and their tires love to go flat once a week (I add air to my tires every ride).

 But when you have bikes made of lower quality parts, those maintenance issues happen much more frequently.